rclone/rclone/MANUAL.md

 - Type:        string
 - Default:     ""
 - Examples:
+    - "default"
+        - Owner gets Full_CONTROL.
+No one else has access rights (default).
     - "private"
         - Owner gets FULL_CONTROL.
 No one else has access rights (default).
     - "public-read"